Pillar 3 Disclosure

 The Directors therefore conclude that we are adequately capitalised to take account of all the risks that we face.

 We ensure that our remuneration structure promotes effective risk management and balances the fixed and variable remuneration components for all Code and Non-Code staff.
 Total Remuneration is based on balancing both financial and non-financial indicators together with the performance of the Firm and the staff member’s business unit.
-We will monitor the fixed to variable compensation to ensure we comply with the Remuneration Code with respect to Total Compensation where applicable.
+We will monitor the fixed to variable compensation to ensure SYSC 19 is adhered to with respect to Total Compensation where applicable.

 In addition to basic salary, we operate three reward schemes: